United Auto Workers: Early 21st century

 The UAW has tried to expand membership by organizing the employees outside of the Big Three.
 In 2010, Bob King hired Richard Bensinger to organize Japanese, Korean, and German transplant factories in the United States.

-In a representational election following a majority of the workers signing cards asking for UAW representation, in February 2014 workers at Volkswagen's Chattanooga, Tennessee plant narrowly voted down the union 712 to 626.
+In a representational election following a majority of the workers signing cards asking for UAW representation, in February 2014 workers at Volkswagen's Chattanooga, Tennessee, plant narrowly voted down the union 712 to 626.
 However, the UAW organized a minority union Local 42, which was voluntary and does not collect dues.
 After the close vote against the UAW, Volkswagen announced a new policy allowing groups representing at least 15% of the workforce to participate in meetings, with higher access tiers for groups representing 30% and 45% of employees.
 This prompted anti-UAW workers who opposed the first vote to form a rival union, the American Council of Employees.
 In December 2014 the UAW was certified as representing more than 45% of employees.

 The union engages in Michigan state politics.
 President King was a vocal opponent of the right-to-work legislation that passed over the objection of organized labor in December 2012.
 The UAW also remains a major player in the state Democratic Party.

 In March 2020, the Detroit United Auto Workers union announced that after discussion with the leaders of General Motors, Ford, and Fiat Chrysler Automobiles, the carmakers would partially shut down factories on a "rotating" basis to combat the COVID-19 pandemic.

-Though primarily known for autoworkers, academic staff comprised one quarter of UAW membership in 2022, and the 2022 University of California academic workers' strike achieved higher pay for that UAW affiliate.
+Though primarily known for autoworkers, academic staff comprised 1 quarter of UAW membership in 2022, and the 2022 University of California academic workers' strike achieved higher pay for that UAW affiliate.

+Between 2022 and 2025, the UAW began representing the employees of 3 electric vehicle battery joint ventures in the United States, all partially owned by South Korean battery makers.
+BlueOval SK contested the results of its 2025 vote, even as it announced the layoffs of its entire workforce later that year.